Prince Octavius of Great Britain: Life

-Prince Octavius was born on 23 February 1779, at Buckingham House in London.
+Octavius was born on 23 February 1779, at Buckingham House in London.
 He was the thirteenth child of King George III and his wife, Charlotte of Mecklenburg-Strelitz.
 The prince's name derives from Latin octavus, 'eighth', indicating that he was the eighth son of his parents.
 The House of Lords sent congratulations to the King on his birth.

 Octavius was christened on 23 March 1779, in the Great Council Chamber at St James's Palace, by Frederick Cornwallis, the Archbishop of Canterbury.
 His godparents were the Duke of Brunswick-Wolfenbüttel (husband of his first cousin twice-removed), for whom the Earl of Hertford, Lord Chamberlain, stood proxy; the Duke of Mecklenburg-Schwerin (his first cousin once-removed), for whom the Earl of Ashburnham, Groom of the Stole, stood proxy; and the Duchess of Saxe-Weimar-Eisenach (wife of his sixth cousin), for whom Alicia Wyndham, Countess of Egremont, Lady of the Bedchamber to Queen Charlotte, was proxy.

-Charlotte Papendiek, a lady-in-waiting to the Queen, noted that Prince Octavius was "a lovely child of sweet disposition, [who] showed every promise of future goodness."
+Charlotte Papendiek, a lady-in-waiting to the Queen, noted that Octavius was "a lovely child of sweet disposition, [who] showed every promise of future goodness."
 King George was extremely devoted to Octavius, who was too young to cause the kinds of trouble that his elder brothers did by this time, which included sexual misconduct and financial irresponsibility.
 Somewhat unusually for the period, the King was affectionate and indulgent with his young children, and strove to attend their birthday parties and other events organised for their merriment.
 On one occasion, a friend witnessed a happy domestic scene that involved George "carrying about in his arms by turns Sophia and the last prince, Octavius."
 Mary Delany, a friend of the King, recalled an encounter with Octavius at the Queen's Lodge, Windsor.
 In a letter, she described how sweetly George carried Octavius and brought the prince to her in his arms.
 Octavius then held out his hand to play with Mrs. Delany, and he kissed her cheek at the instigation of his father.
 Despite the social norm that discouraged public shows of familial affection, she praised the novel way in which the King and Queen raised their children.
 Another witness wrote that George and Charlotte "have their children always playing about them the whole time"; during most evenings the children were brought to their parents between six and seven in the evening to play for an hour or two.
 The King also was kept informed of his children's educational progress.